FIRST BLACK FIGHTER SQUADRON FORMED

 Left: 99th Fighter Squadron mechanic reloading a P 51 Mustang, September 1944.

-Right: Five members of the Fifteenth Air Force 332nd Fighter Group at Ramitelli Airfield, Foggia, Italy, circa August 1944.
+Right: Five members of the Fifteenth Air Force 332nd Fighter Group at Italy’s Ramitelli Airfield in Foggia, Calabria, circa August 1944.
 Formally, the 99th Fighter Squadron formed the 332nd Fighter Group and the 477th Bombardment Group of the U.S. Army Air Forces (successor to the Army Air Corps).
 They were known as “Red Tails” for the distinctive crimson tails adorning their P 51 Mustangs; they earned their affectionate nickname “Red Tail Angels” for staying close to the B 17 and B 24 heavy bombers they escorted over Central and Southern Europe, a task that would make the Tuskegee Airmen famous.
 Over the course of 179 escort missions, enemy pilots only shot down 27 Allied bombers—far fewer than the average fighter escort.
 By some reports, bomber crews would specifically request the Tuskegee Airmen as their escorts.
 In their longest escort mission of the war they flew all the way to Berlin, the German capital, shooting down three German Me 262 jets during the raid and earning the airmen their third Distinguished Unit Citation.
 German adversaries both feared and respected the African American pilots, calling them “Schwarze Vogelmenschen” (“Black birdmen”).

 U.S. Army Air Forces’ Tribute to Tuskegee Airmen